GrigoreMihai/docs-gitbook-cmp/docs/microsoft-office-365/purchasing-office-365-licenses.md

 ![A screenshot of the CMP dashboard](../.gitbook/assets/ms-office-365.png)

-You can see the number of licenses in use next to the _Quantity_ lable.
+You can see the number of licenses in use next to each _Quantity_ label.

-Locate the subscription you'd like to add or remove as many licenses as you like, using the **-1** and **+1** buttons, respectively.
+When you have located the subscription you would like to modify, you can add or remove as many licenses as you like, using the **-1** and **+1** buttons, respectively.

 To apply your changes, select the _APPLY_ button in the bottom right-hand corner of the card.

 If you are purchasing additional licenses, you will be prompted to approve the purchase before continuing:

 ![A screenshot showing you the location of the Approve option](../.gitbook/assets/office-license.png)

 If you remove licenses, charges will be deducted from your account as reflected in the next month's billing to your organization.